Best Beaches Near Boston That Are Great for Family Day Trips

 Crane Beach has lots of room to play, plus a snack bar and renovated restrooms.
 Photo by B Handelman

-Crane Beach on the North Shore is my family’s favorite place to stake out a spot in the sand in the summer because of both its beauty and amenities.
+Crane Beach on the North Shore is a great place to stake out a spot in the sand in the summer because of both its beauty and amenities.
 The beach is part of the Crane Estate, which is owned by the Trustees of Reservations, making it a pristine place to play.
 The soft sand, gentle waves, and large parking lot make it a great place to bring kids.
-A new restroom and changing facility is a welcome addition to the property and if you don’t feel like packing lunch, just visit the well-stocked snack bar.
+A new restroom and changing facility is a welcome addition to the property, there's no need to pack a lunch since there's a well-stocked snack bar.
 In the off-season, try a dune hike or visit the on-site mansion.

 This barrier island on the North Shore is a popular destination with families in the summer.
-There are miles of sandy beaches to explore on Plum Island, which also means there’s plenty of room to park your beach blanket and umbrella.
+There are miles of sandy beaches to explore on Plum Island, which also means there’s plenty of room to park a beach blanket and umbrella.
 Explore the Parker River Wildlife Sanctuary to see more than 800 species of birds, plants, and animals.
 Or visit Sandy Point State Park on the southern tip of Plum Island to go tide pooling.
-Stop into nearby Newburyport on your way out of town for dinner or ice cream at Haley's.
+Stop into nearby Newburyport on the way out of town for a bite to eat.

 Singing Beach has sugar-soft sand and rocks to scramble on.
 Photo by Vitor Pamplona/CC BY 2.0